 You will have the option of selecting English (default value) language here, with the option of choosing the language(s) according to the additional locales you installed in the previous step.
 In my example, I installed additional Croatian locales, so the Croatian language is my only additional option.

 If you select an option other than English, the language chosen will be applied across your whole operating system.
-This means the OS interface will be "translated" to that language and all other applications supporting localization.
-I don't like that, so I leave the default (English), but please feel free to select here whatever suites you best:
+This means the OS interface and all other applications supporting localization will be “translated” into that language.
+I don’t like that, so I leave the default (English), but please feel free to select here whatever suites you best:

 Setting the correct formats will “instruct” the operating system on how to format date and time, which currency to display (the one you use), how to format numbers (which separators to use), and which measurements standard and paper format to use.